saurav-kumar-sah-dev/Connestro/readme.md

 ---

 ## 🐛 Troubleshooting

+### 📁 Media Upload Issues
+- **Cloudinary upload fails**:
+  - Verify your Cloudinary credentials in `.env`
+  - Check Cloudinary dashboard for usage limits
+  - Ensure file size is within limits (see File Uploads section)
+- **Images not loading**:
+  - Check Cloudinary URL format in database
+  - Verify CORS settings for your domain
+  - Check if Cloudinary account is active

+### 🎬 Video Issues
-- Video upload “Could not read metadata”:
+- Video upload "Could not read metadata":
   - Client falls back gracefully; server ffprobe validates length/codec.
   - Prefer H.264 MP4/WebM; HEVC may not play on all browsers.
 - Reels autoplay muted on mobile:
   - This is expected browser behavior.
 Unmute toggles sound.

+### 🎨 UI Issues
 - Close (X) not working in Story viewer:
   - Ensure latest layering/z-index in StoryViewer.jsx.
 - Rings not showing for someone you follow:
   - Followers-only visibility requires you follow the owner.
   - Rings use /stories/active filtered by viewer visibility.

+### 🔧 Technical Issues
-- “s is not defined” or regex errors:
+- "s is not defined" or regex errors:
   - Use the safe escapeRegex pattern above.
 - CORS:
   - Update allowedOrigins in server/server.js for your deployment domains.
 - Gmail SMTP:
-  - Must use an App Password; don’t use your normal Gmail password.
+  - Must use an App Password; don't use your normal Gmail password.

 ---